LeJane/stmp/README.md

 be `0x00`, else the first 2 bits **MUST NOT** be `0x00`, so the value must greater than `0b01000000`, `0x40` in hex.

 So, the first byte of one message is enough to distinguish texture and binary message.

+## Actions

+Some actions is reserved for protocol internal usage.

+### Check Version 0x00

+When the connection established, the client must send a `Request Message` with `Check Version` action to check version, the payload of the request is the version list that the client could handle.
+The server must response a `Ok` message to the client if it could handle one of the versions sent by client when the server receive the request.
+If not, the server must response a `VersionNotSupported` message to the client and then close the connection.

+The `Check Version Request Message` and the response's `ENCODING` **MUST** be `Raw`.
+The payload is concat the version list directly.

+### Serialize Protocol Version

+If the message is binary, a version should cost 1 byte, the first 4 bits is the `MAJOR` field and the last 4 bits is the `MINOR` version, both range from `0x0` to `0xF`.

+If the message is texture, a version should cost 2 bytes, the first byte is the `MAJOR` field and the last byte is the `MINOR` version, both range from `'0'` to `'F'`, case insensitive.

 ## License